 Dickinson College offers two different scholarship programs that give students of the University of Bremen the opportunity to study and also to work on an American campus.
-Students from all programs and departments at Bremen University are elligible to apply.
-Each year, three students receive a full scholarship for the academic year (2 semesters) at Dickinson College.
-These students study and work part-time as a Teaching Assistant (TA) or Program Assistant (PA).
-Additionally, the spring semester scholarship allows students of the University of Bremen to study at Dickinson for the spring semester (January – May).
+Students from all programs and departments at Bremen University are eligible to apply.
+Each year, three students receive a full scholarship for the academic year (i.e. 2 semesters, August – May) at Dickinson College, meaning that the tuition of > 58.000 $ will be waved.
+These students study and work part-time as a Teaching Assistant (TA) or Program Assistant (PEX).
+The spring semester scholarship, on the other hand, allows students of the University of Bremen to study at Dickinson for the spring semester without paying the tution of > 29.000 $ (January – May).

 The full-year scholarship for the three “Oversea Student Assistants” (OSAs) is divided into two Teaching Assistant positions and one Program Assistant position.
 In addition to a normal course load (3 or 4 courses per semester), the TAs assist in the German Department by teaching in the lower level German classes and helping with other tasks.
-The responsibilities of the Program Assistant, however, consist mainly of logistic and administrative support in the Center for Global Study and Engagement as well as in the German Department.
+The Program Assistant, however, has fewer tasks, mainly logistic and administrative support for the program.
 All three OSAs are expected to be active in the German Club and participate in other German-related activities and events.

 Dickinson College offers an alternative opportunity for Uni Bremen students and waives the tuition fees for classes from the end of January to the middle of May with the spring semester scholarship.
-However, because the students are not expected to work during their stay, they are expected to cover the cost of their living expenses.
-These room and board fees are approximately 7,500 $ and include a shared room, food (three full meals per day), American health insurance, and student activity fees.
-The number of spring semester scholarships awarded each year is dependent upon the available number of student openings, but has usually been three students or more.
+However, the students are not expected to work during their stay, and are expected to cover the cost of their living expenses.
+These fees are approximately 10.000 $ and include a shared room, food (three full meals per day, all-you-can-eat), American health insurance, and student activity fees.
+Spring Semester students are highly encouraged to apply for further scholarships (e.g. DAAD, PROMOS, Heidsieck-Stipendium, Fulbright / Fulbright Germany’s Instagram page) as well as “Auslands-BAföG” to assist with those costs.
+The number of spring semester scholarships awarded each year depends upon the available number of student openings, but has usually been up to three students.